niksy/figura/README.md

 completely hold view representation inside template files (default view behavior is to have root element outside template).

-Available only for [DOM diff implementation][dom-diff-variant].

-## DOM diff

-Optionally you can use [`dom-diff`][dom-diff] implementation of this module to achieve performant rendering of your content.
-The difference in applying template content is very subtle—instead of applying new content to DOM element directly, you use convenient `renderDiff` method.

 ## Test

 For local automated tests, run `npm run test:automated:local`.